amalgam8/amalgam8/README.md

 1. Login to Bluemix and initialize the containers environment using ```cf login``` and ```cf ic init```

+1. Create Bluemix routes to be mapped to the controller/bookinfo gateway, e.g.:
+    ```cf create-route myspace mybluemix.net -n myamalgam8-controller```
+    ```cf create-route myspace mybluemix.net -n myamalgam8-bookinfo```

 1. Configure the [.bluemixrc file](bluemix/.bluemixrc) to your environment variable values
     * BLUEMIX_REGISTRY_NAMESPACE should be your Bluemix registry namespace, e.g. ```cf ic namespace get```
+    * BLUEMIX_REGISTRY_HOST should be the Bluemix registry hostname.
+This needs to be set only if you're targeting a Bluemix region other than US-South.
-    * CONTROLLER_HOSTNAME should be the (globally unique) cf route to be attached to the controller
+    * CONTROLLER_HOSTNAME should be the (globally unique) Bluemix route to be mapped to the controller
+    * BOOKINFO_ROUTE should be the (globally unique) Bluemix route to be mapped to the bookinfo gateway
+    * ROUTES_DOMAIN should be the domain used for the Bluemix routes (e.g., mybluemix.net)
     * ENABLE_SERVICEDISCOVERY determines whether to use the Bluemix-provided [Service Discovery](https://console.ng.bluemix.net/docs/services/ServiceDiscovery/index.html) instead of the A8 registry.
 When set to false, you can deploy your own customized A8 registry (not yet implemented).
     * ENABLE_MESSAGEHUB determines whether to use the Bluemix-provided [Message Hub](https://console.ng.bluemix.net/docs/services/MessageHub/index.html#messagehub).
       When set to false, the A8 proxies will use a slower polling algorithm to get changes from the A8 Controller.
       Note that the Message Hub Bluemix service is not a free service, and using it might incur costs.
-    * ...

 1. Deploy the A8 controlplane by running [bluemix/deploy-controlplane.sh](bluemix/deploy-controlplane.sh).
     Verify that the controller is running by ```cf ic group list``` and checking if the ```amalgam8_controller``` group is running.